hazelcast/hazelcast-jet-contrib/influxdb/README.md

 # InfluxDb Sink

-A simple Jet sink for InfluxDb for writing measurements.
+A Hazelcast Jet sink for InfluxDb which enables Hazelcast Jet pipelines to write data points to InfluxDb.

 ## Getting Started

 ### Installing

-The easiest way to start using InfluxDb Sink is to add it as a dependency to your project.
+The InfluxDb Sink artifacts are published on the Maven repositories.

-The artifacts are published on the Maven repositories.
-Add the following lines to your pom.xml:
+Add the following lines to your pom.xml to include it as a dependency to your project:

 ```
 <dependency>